AdamVictory/Oaxaca-Taco-Bar/README.md

 ## Features Left to Implement

 + If I had more time I would have added two buttons.
-One called Order delivery and Book a Table, first one links to deliveroos website and the other links to resmio.
+One called "Order Delivery" and "Book a Table", first one links to deliveroos website and the other links to resmio.

 <hr>